 How to test your vision at home

-As many eye disorders can be corrected if discovered and treated early, home eye testing is a great way to keep on top of your eye health and act as an indicator as to whether or not you may need to seek professional attention.
-That being said, still, nothing beats a regular eye exam for spotting potential vision problems.
+As many eye disorders can be corrected or more effectively treated when caught early, home eye tests are a great way to identify any red flags.
+That being said, nothing beats a regular eye exam for spotting potential vision problems.

-The below instructions are for children above the age of 3 and older children and adults.
-Children under age 3 should have their vision tested by an ophthalmologist or another vision care professional.
+Take a look below for a rough guide on performing an at-home DIY vision test on adults and children above the age of 3.
+Please note, children under the age of 3 should always have their eyes tested by an ophthalmologist or another vision care professional.

 What you will need